khanhnguyen18/public-obsidian-vault/AWS Solution Architect - Practice Test 1 1-10.md

 **Options**
 - Suspend the ScheduledActions process type for the Auto Scaling group and apply the maintenance patch to the instance.
 Once the instance is ready, you can you can manually set the instance's health status back to healthy and activate the ScheduledActions process type again
 - Put the instance into the Standby state and then update the instance by applying the maintenance patch.
 Once the instance is ready, you can exit the Standby state and then return the instance to service
-- Your selection is incorrect
 - Delete the Auto Scaling group and apply the maintenance fix to the given instance.
 Create a new Auto Scaling group and add all the instances again using the manual scaling policy
-- Your selection is correct
 - Suspend the ReplaceUnhealthy process type for the Auto Scaling group and apply the maintenance patch to the instance.
 Once the instance is ready, you can manually set the instance's health status back to healthy and activate the ReplaceUnhealthy process type again
 - Take a snapshot of the instance, create a new Amazon Machine Image (AMI) and then launch a new instance using this AMI.
 Apply the maintenance patch to this new instance and then add it back to the Auto Scaling Group by using the manual scaling policy.
 Terminate the earlier instance that had the maintenance issue